BDC Hamburger Icon

 What types of business loans can you get with bad credit?

 If your credit history isn’t good enough to obtain a loan from a conventional lender, there are alternative or private lenders you can turn to.
-While the flexibility and speed with which these loans can be approved are useful if you have bad credit, the terms can also be restrictive and the loans expensive.
+The flexibility and speed with which the loans can be approved are useful if you have bad credit, but the terms can also be restrictive and the loans expensive.

-“The further down you are in the credit funnel, the worse the rates are,” James Cassel, co-founder and chairman of Cassel Salpeter & Co., told us.
-“With great credit, it could be 5%; with bad credit … it could be the equivalent of 40%.”
+“The further down you are in the credit funnel, the worse the rates are,” said James Cassel, co-founder and chairman of Cassel Salpeter & Co.
+“With great credit, it could be 5 percent.
+With bad credit … it could be the equivalent of 40 percent.”

-Should your current credit score fall within the fair or poor ranges, these are some of the most common loans available:
+If your current credit score falls within the fair or poor ranges, these are some of the best business loans available:

 • Invoice financing: Factoring — or invoice financing — isn’t truly a loan.
-Rather, you essentially sell your accounts receivable to a factor at a reduced rate (typically 70% to 90% of the total value).
+Rather, you essentially sell your accounts receivable to a factor at a reduced rate (typically 70 percent to 90 percent of the total value).
 Once the outstanding invoices have been sold, a factor typically begins collecting the payments owed directly from your customers.
 Invoice factoring can be useful if your business is seasonal or needs growth capital.
-However, using this option to cover operational expenses is a risky maneuver.
+Using this option to cover operational expenses, however, is a risky maneuver.

 • Merchant cash advance (MCA): An MCA is also not technically a loan.
-Instead, it is a form of financing backed by credit card sales (or sometimes just revenue in general).
+Instead, it is a form of funding backed by credit card sales (or sometimes just revenue in general) called credit card receivables financing.
 Based on your sales volume, a lender will offer a lump-sum payment in exchange for a portion of your credit card sales until you’ve repaid the loan (plus fees).
-MCAs can be very expensive and are considered a financing option of last resort.
+MCAs can be expensive and are considered a financing option of last resort.

-• Microloan: According to the Small Business Administration (SBA), microloans could provide your small business with a loan up to $50,000 in value.
-The SBA provides these loans to be administered through nonprofit lending organizations.
-Microloans can be used for inventory, working capital, new furniture or building fixtures and equipment purchasing or leasing.
+• Microloan: According to the Small Business Administration (SBA), microloans could provide your small business with a loan of up to $50,000.
+The SBA provides the loans to be administered through nonprofit lending organizations.
+Microloans can be used for inventory, working capital, new furniture, or building fixtures and equipment purchasing or leasing.
 The average small business takes out approximately $13,000 through a microloan.
-Each lender has its own criteria for what credit score you would need to get approved.
+Each lender has its own criteria for what credit score you need to get approved.

 • Business credit cards: Business credit cards provide another option if your company needs to improve its cash flow.
-You would often be approved for a business credit card even if you have less-than-stellar credit.
-However, annual percentage rates may be higher with lower credit scores.
-The good news is making regular payments will help you improve your credit score.
+You would often be approved for a business credit card even if you have bad credit.
+Annual percentage rates, however, may be higher with lower credit scores.
+The good news is that making regular payments will help you improve your credit score.

 • Equipment financing: When you enroll in an equipment financing program, you are borrowing funds to purchase or lease equipment needed to run your business.
 Equipment financing loans provide a payment schedule over a fixed term.
 Typically, lenders provide fixed interest rates for equipment financing.
 Credit requirements are less stringent because the lender may be able to repossess any equipment if the loan is not paid off.

-Before accepting any type of funding, do your homework.
+Do your homework before accepting any type of funding.
 Research the lender thoroughly to ensure they are a reputable brand and not a predatory lender.
-Review any repayment terms closely before signing and have your attorney and accountant review them too, if possible.
+Review any repayment terms closely before signing and have your attorney and accountant review them, too, if possible.
 Only accept money that you can realistically pay back in the specified time.
 Otherwise, further financing could expedite the demise of your business.

 Bottom LineBottom line